 Where Should I Put My Emergency Fund?

 This is easy…put it in a high-interest savings account.
 That’s it.
 I’ve seen some advice that putting it into a cashable GIC (or CD if you’re in the U.S.) is a fine place to park your emergency fund, but I would beg to differ.
 You see, although these types of securities are considered fairly liquid, typically you can’t cash them out for 30 days (or longer).
-Meaning that if your emergency happens within that window, you can’t access that cash, well, I guess you’re using credit.
+This means that if your emergency happens within that window, you can’t access that cash, well, I guess you’re using credit.

 Another thing I’d strongly warn against is keeping your emergency fund in cash.
 Like keeping physical bills someplace in your home.
 Not only is there the risk that you’ll lose it, it’ll get stolen, or get damaged.
 But when you hold onto a big amount of cash, that money loses value every day because it’s not earning interest.
 If it’s not earning interest, it’s not keeping pace with inflation.
-If it’s not keeping pace with inflation, it will progressively lose it’s purchasing power.
+If it’s not keeping pace with inflation, it will progressively lose its purchasing power.

 Should I Be Worried About Cash Drag?